 The wine-growing estate of Paulinshof is a former monastery firstly mentioned in AD 936.
 From the early 1800s, the Paulinshof estate has been in private ownership; since the late 1960s, Paulinshof has been the propery of the Jüngling family, and lays claim (or part-claim) to some of the finest vineyards of the middle Mosel: Kestener Paulinshofberger, Kestener Paulinsberg, Kestener Herrenberg, Trittenheimer Apotheke, Brauneberger Juffer (recognised by Napoleon’s classification as the top site in the Mosel in 1804), Brauneberger Juffer-Sonnenuhr and the Brauneberger Kammer (which is solely owned by Paulinshof).

-Harvested from stake-trained vines on the steep, slate soils of the Sonnenuhr sub-section of Brauneberger Juffer vineyard.
-The grapes are pressed at low pressure, and then fermented at controlled temperature in stainless steel.
+Harvested from selected stake-trained old vines from steep vineyards on the Paulinshof estate.
+The grapes are carefully pressed at low pressure, and the must is then fermented in stainless steel at controlled temperature.

 ABV = 12.5%.